malero/django-orml/README.md

 **Queries with | operator**
 ```
-# Will return all MyModel instances with 'term' in the name or description
+# Will return all MyModel instances with "term" in the name or description
-# No support for strings yet.
-For now,  variables fall back to strings if they're not found
-my_app.mymodel{name__icontains: term | description_icontains: term}
+my_app.mymodel{name__icontains: "term" | description_icontains: "term" }
 ```

 **Nested Queries**